 Shaping our Students Initiative

 The Evan Grykuliak Memorial Society (EGM Society) has been involved in shaping students since its inception in 2007, and is committed to be a champion for healthy schools and communities for years to come.
 Building a strong foundation of caring attitudes and interpersonal skills is essential for their successful development toward adulthood, and having the ability to positively impact students lives is incredibly rewarding.
-The goal of this initiative is to empower students to be a force for positive change in themselves and others, and to ensure that they have unfettered access to the tools of success.
+The goal of this initiative was to empower students to be a force for positive change in themselves and others, and to ensure that they have unfettered access to the tools of success.

 The EGM Society’s mandate is to prevent bullying by inspiring leaders.
 As such, we vehemently support all efforts made by schools and community institutions to deliver programs that instill leadership qualities and strengthen social skills among youth.
 We encourage educational institutions to choose programming tailored to their own specific need, and engage us as potential partners for any such programming that aligns with our Society objectives.